luhengshiwo/NLP_basic/first_work_in_silicon/README.md

 ## Folder Structure
 ```
-|--- data            - this fold contains all the data
+├── data            - this fold contains all the data
-│   |--- train
+│   ├── train
-│   |--- dev
+│   ├── dev
-│   |--- test
+│   ├── test
-│   |--- vocab
+│   ├── vocab
-|   |--- vec
+|   ├── vec
-|--- model           - this fold contains the pkl file to restore
+├── model           - this fold contains the pkl file to restore
-|--- little_try.py   - main entrance of the project
+├── little_try.py   - main entrance of the project
-|--- data_util.py    - preprocess the data
+├── data_util.py    - preprocess the data
-|--- batch_data.py   - data generator
+├── batch_data.py   - data generator
-|--- my_evaluate.py  - evaluate the performance of the model in test set
+├── my_evaluate.py  - evaluate the performance of the model in test set
 ```

+## To do
+1. Still need parameters searching.
+2. Need structure changing to satisfy parameters chosing.
+3. Make codes nicer.